gwblok/garytown/MMS/2025-MOA/Music/Lyrics-ConfigMgrBallad.md

 Task Sequence warriors, pavin’ IT’s way.
 Deployment Road, you’re my story and my song,
 With SCCM, I’ll keep rollin’ all my life long.

+(Chorus)

+Oh, Deployment Road, you’re where I roam,
+Task sequences build the systems that we call our home.
+With BranchCache in the network, sharin’ content wide, Lenovo Commercial Vantage, you’re my IT pride.
+From the DP to the client, it’s a journey so grand, Configuration Manager, take me by the hand.
+Deployment Road, you’re my endless quest,
+With SCCM, BranchCache, Vantage—you’re the best.

 (Outro)

 So crank up the console, let the task sequences fly, BranchCache in the network, Vantage ridin’ high.
 From the server to the client, it’s a beautiful sight,